evtn/soda-old/README.md

 *Actually, there is antialiasing in soda, but it's very buggy so it's disabled by default*

 Ellipse constructor takes four arguments:
-+ `center` - dot-like object that defines a center of ellipse
++ `center` - point-like object that defines a center of ellipse
 + `x_radius` - horizontal radius of ellipse
 + `y_radius` - vertical radius of ellipse. *default: passed x_radius*
 + `color` - see [Color notation](#parse-method). *default: "black"*